NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 those disparity measurements against the written L.tif and R.tif files (see :numref:`outputfiles`) instead of the original input files.

+If the search range produced automatically from the low-resolution disparity is too big, perhaps due to outliers, it can be tightened with the option ``corr-search-limit`` before continuing with full-resolution correlation (:numref:`stereodefault`).

 .. _subpixel:

 Sub-pixel refinement